mobjoy0/MetaTrader5-vnc-docker/README.md

 ### First Time Setup (Important!)

-**Please wait 2-5 minutes after the container starts before accessing the desktop** - this allows all services to fully initialize.
+**Please wait 2-5 minutes after the container starts** - this allows all services to fully initialize.

 When you first access the desktop: